sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Strongly Typed - Describes a programming language that requires a variable be assigned a type as apposed to Loosely Typed and throws a type error when values of different types a evaluated.
 - Surface Web - the World Wide Web that is indexable by conventional search engines as opposed to the Deep Web with is not reachable by conventional search engines.
 - Two Way Data Binding - A feature of Silverlight & many MV* JS frameworks where changes by the user in the DOM are reflected in the JS model & changes to the model update the DOM seemlessly.
-- UI - User Interface are the components by which users interact with.
+- User Experience(UX) - User Experience is a broader which is inclusive yet distinct from the User Interface as it encompasses the way a person feels about using a product, system or service.
-- UX - User Experience is a broader term which is distinct from UI as it encompasses the way a person feels about using a product, system or service.
+- User Interface(UI) - The User Interface are the components which users interact with.